muratk5n/thirdwave/en/README.md

 ---

-If a heavy hitter is on it; this is serious business.
+Heavy hitter is on it; this is serious business.

 "@E_H_Krasniqi